gregwhitaker/ratpack-jwt-example/README.md

 An example of using JSON Web tokens to authenticate with [Ratpack](http://www.ratpack.io).

-This example starts a Ratpack application that hosts two endpoints: one secured with JWT, the other not.
+This example starts a Ratpack application that hosts three endpoints: one secured with JWT as a url parameter, one secured with JWT as an Authorization header, and one that is not secured.

 ## Prerequisites
 This example requires that you have installed the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).